3allan/cr3bp/docs/_sources/kepler/solution.rst.txt

 .. math::
     \dot{\mathbf{R}} \equiv \mathbf{0}.

-As such, the standard form of the equations of motion are *unchanged*.
+The standard form of the equations of motion are consequently *unchanged*.

 Defining New Coordinates
 ------------------------